- Environmental Leadership

 Canadian forest companies follow responsible forest management by adhering to best management practices and respecting federal and provincial laws.
 It is also a requirement of FPAC members to have third-party certification of their forest practices.

-Wood products have become stronger, safer and more sophisticated.
+Wood products have become more strong, safe and sophisticated.
 Recommended changes to the National Building Code are expected to allow four to six storey mid-rise buildings made of wood by 2015.